Sharan-Ravula/CS-321-Orthogonal-Matching-Pursuit/README.md

 ---

+## ✨ Analogy

+**What is OMP? 🤔**

+Imagine you have a giant box of 1,000 different Lego bricks (the Dictionary or Matrix $A$).
+I show you a finished tower (the Signal or Vector $b$) and tell you that this tower was actually built using only 4 specific bricks from that box

+### The Iterative Process: How do you find those 4 bricks?

+- **Search (Sweep)**: You look through the box and pick the one brick that looks most like a part of the tower
+- Test (Update Support): You put that brick down and see how much of the tower it explains.
+- Adjust (Least Squares): You adjust the position of that brick to make sure it fits perfectly.
+- Repeat: Now you look at the "leftover" part of the tower (the Residual) and go back to the box to find the next best brick.

+> You keep doing this until you’ve rebuilt the tower exactly, using only those 4 pieces.
+OMP is "greedy" because it picks the best-fitting piece at every single step instead of trying to look at all 1,000 pieces at once.

+---

 ## 📐 Mathematical Foundation: The Least Squares Connection

 OMP is fundamentally rooted in the **Method of Least Squares** to ensure global progress at each greedy step.